svenhb/GRBL-Plotter/GRBL-Plotter/data/fonts/README.md

 LibreCAD is free software; you can redistribute it and/or modify
 it under the terms of the GNU General Public License version 2 (GPLv2)

+#### Note:
+ Because of file size, the font "wqy-unicode.lff" will not be delivered with GRBL-Plotter.
+It can be copied from your local LibreCAD installation, subfolder LibreCAD\resources\fonts.

 #### Rights holders of the fonts ####
 Copyright (C):
 - 2002 Yoshimune Kobayashi (cfg47520@syd.odn.ne.jp)